-- We have attended stock takings in selected inventory locations and assessed the appropriateness of the stock taking processes. - We have compared the value of selected finished goods inventory items to the sales prices. - We have analysed slow-moving inventory items and items with exceptional values using data analytics. - valuation principles and the adequacy of the provisions recorded.
+- We have attended stock takings in selected inventory locations and assessed the appropriateness of the stock taking processes. - We have compared the value of selected finished goods inventory items to the sales prices. - We have analysed slow-moving inventory items and items with exceptional values using data analytics. - We have assessed the inventory valuation principles and the adequacy of the provisions recorded.